bluetuith-org/haraltd/README.md

 - Similarly, to unpair a device:
 ```
-bluetuith-shim device remove -a <address>
+haraltd device remove -a <address>
 ```

 - To view information about a device:
 ```
-bluetuith-shim device properties -a <address>
+haraltd device properties -a <address>
 ```

 Once a device has been paired, a connection can be made to the device.<br />
 To connect to a Bluetooth device, a Bluetooth profile must be specified.<br />
-Currently, within the shim, each connectable profile appears as a subcommand of the `connect` command.<br />
+Currently, within the daemon, each connectable profile appears as a subcommand of the `connect` command.<br />

 To view all connectable/supported profiles:
 ```
-bluetuith-shim device connect --help
+haraltd device connect --help
 ```

 To automatically connect to a device:
 ```
-bluetuith-shim device connect -a <address>
+haraltd device connect -a <address>
 ```

 **Some connection examples:**
 - To start an A2DP session with a device:
 ```
-bluetuith-shim device connect a2dp -a <address>
+haraltd device connect a2dp -a <address>
 ```
 (Note that the application has to remain open to maintain the session.
 Closing the app will close the session.)

 - To start an Object Push Profile session with a device:
-	- To send file(s): `bluetuith-shim device connect opp send-files -a <address> -f <path-to-file> -f <another-file> -f ...`
+	- To send file(s): `haraltd device connect opp send-files -a <address> -f <path-to-file> -f <another-file> -f ...`
-	- To listen for and receive files: `bluetuith-shim device connect opp start-server -d <directory-path-to-save-transferred-files>`
-	(Press Ctrl-C to stop the server)
+	- To listen for and receive files: `haraltd device connect opp start-server -d <directory-path-to-save-transferred-files>` (Press Ctrl-C to stop the server)

 - To start a Phonebook Access Profile session with a device:
-	- To get all contacts: `bluetuith-shim device connect pbap get-all-contacts -a <address>`
+	- To get all contacts: `haraltd device connect pbap get-all-contacts -a <address>`
-	- To get combined call history: `bluetuith-shim device connect pbap get-combined-calls -a <address>`
+	- To get combined call history: `haraltd device connect pbap get-combined-calls -a <address>`

-More subcommands for the `pbap` command can be listed using: `bluetuith-shim device connect pbap --help`.<br />
+More subcommands for the `pbap` command can be listed using: `haraltd device connect pbap --help`.<br />
-Similarly, more subcommands for each profile can be listed using: `bluetuith-shim device connect <profile-name> --help`.<br />
+Similarly, more subcommands for each profile can be listed using: `haraltd device connect <profile-name> --help`.<br />

 - To disconnect a connected device:
 ```
-bluetuith-shim device disconnect -a <address>
+haraltd device disconnect -a <address>
 ```

 ## RPC
-A Unix Domain socket is required, currently, to perform RPC with the shim.<br />
+A Unix Domain socket is required, currently, to perform RPC with the daemon.<br />
 Future versions may support named pipes as well.

-JSON is the primary data format used to exchange information to and from the shim.<br />
+JSON is the primary data format used to exchange information to and from the daemon.<br />

 **Note: Pbap and Map commands aren't ready for use via RPC yet.**

 ### Start/Stop the server
 To start the server over a socket:
 ```
-bluetuith-shim server start
+haraltd server start
 ```
 A socket will be automatically created, a popup will be displayed, and a system tray icon will be created once the service starts.

 To stop the server:
 ```
-bluetuith-shim server stop
+haraltd server stop
 ```

-Once the server has started, commands can be sent to the shim via the socket.
+Once the server has started, commands can be sent to the daemon via the socket.

-For more information on how to communicate with the server, see the [RPC specification](https://github.com/bluetuith-org/bluetuith-shim-windows/blob/master/docs/shim-rpc-spec.md).
+For more information on how to communicate with the server, see the [RPC specification](https://github.com/bluetuith-org/haraltd/blob/master/docs/daemon-rpc-spec.md).

 # Credits
-These repositories were invaluable during the development of the shim.<br />
+These repositories were invaluable during the development of the daemon.<br />
 Please star these repositories individually, and possibly submit contributions to them.<br />

 - For very extensive Bluetooth related functionality, wrappers and documentation: [32feet](https://github.com/inthehand/32feet).<br />